P. Gerard Damsteegt

 It is clear that each of the Persian kings, Cyrus, Darius I, and Artaxerxes I contributed to a decree to restore and build Jerusalem.
 The extra-biblical evidence provided by 1 Esdras and Josephus shows that the decrees of both Cyrus and Darius I involve a command to rebuild Jerusalem.

 In addition, the chronological reading of the order of events in Ezra 4 affirms that the Jews were rebuilding Jerusalem during the reigns of Cyrus and Darius I, showing that this rebuilding was the result of the decree of Cyrus.
 This evidence confirms that in the Book of Ezra there were two kings with the name Artaxerxes.
-The Artaxerxes of Ezra 4 is the False Smerdis, and the Artaxerxes of Ezra 7 is Artaxerxes I Longimanus.
-The thematic reading of Ezra 4 and the Book of Ezra with only one king Artaxerxes who in Ezra 4 first decrees to cease the rebuilding of Jerusalem and later on in Ezra 7 issues a decree to begin rebuilding the city conflicts with the fact that the laws of the Medes and Persians are unchangeable (Dan 6:14-17).
+The Artaxerxes of Ezra 4 was the False Smerdis, and the Artaxerxes of Ezra 7 was Artaxerxes I Longimanus.
+The thematic reading of Ezra 4 and the Book of Ezra with only one king Artaxerxes who in Ezra 4 first decrees to cease the rebuilding of Jerusalem and later on in Ezra 7 issues a decree to begin rebuilding the city conflicts with the fact that the laws of the Medes and Persians were unchangeable (Dan.
+6:14-17).

 However, which decree issued by these three kings is the decree of Daniel 9:25 has to be evaluated in the context of the 70-week time prophecy of Daniel 9:25.
 In the light of the historicist hermeneutic that a prophetic day is a solar year, the 69 prophetic weeks or 483 prophetic days are 483 solar years that cover the time period from the issuing of the decree of Daniel 9:25 until the time of the Messiah.
 It is only the third decree under Artaxerxes I issued in 457 B.C. that gives the correct calculation that reaches to the time of the appearing of Jesus as the Messiah.
 When we take the beginning of the issuing of the decree of Daniel 9:25 in 457 B.C. and add 483 years, we arrive in the year A.D.
 27, when Jesus was baptized and anointed by the Holy Spirit to become the Messiah or Jesus Christ.
 If one makes calculations based on the decrees of rebuilding Jerusalem by Cyrus and Darius I Hystaspes, which were issued respectively circa.
 537 B.C. and circa.
 520 B.C., it leads to a time of 50 and 30 years prior to the appearing of the Messiah.

 There is historical and biblical evidence that the decrees of Cyrus, Darius I, and Artaxerxes I all contributed to the restoration and building of Jerusalem, but the decree of Artaxerxes I is the only one that qualifies to fulfill the prophecy that there are 69 prophetic weeks from the issuing of the decree of Daniel 9:25 to restore and build Jerusalem that reach until A.D.
-27, the very year that Jesus became Messiah.
+27, the very year that Jesus became the Messiah.

 P. Gerard Damsteegt, DTh, now retired, served as an Associate Professor in the Department of Church History at the Seventh-day Adventist Theological Seminary at Andrews University, Berrien Springs, Michigan, U.S.A.